This easy Braised Beef recipe is juicy, tender, and super flavorful. Perfect over your favorite grain or paired alongside roasted veggies!

 - Cook the Veggies: In the beef drippings, sauté the veggies until they turn brown.
 Add the Beef back into the pan and season with salt, cumin, and black pepper.
-Next, add in the bay leaves and Beef stock.
+Next, add in the bay leaves and beef stock or bone broth.

 - Bake in the Oven: In an oven preheated to 375°F, braise the Beef for about 90 minutes or until it’s fork tender.
 Serve immediately with your favorite side dish and enjoy!